liuzy0708/Awesome_OL/README.md

 ## 📝 Note
 We sincerely hope this toolkit becomes a valuable resource in your journey with online learning.
 Our dedicated team at the **THUFDD Research Group**, led by **Prof. Xiao He** and **Prof. Donghua Zhou** from the Department of Automation at Tsinghua University, is committed to driving innovation and excellence in machine learning applications for industry.

+_Wishing you a rewarding and inspiring learning experience!_

 Project contributors include:
 - Zeyi Liu:
   - liuzy21@mails.tsinghua.edu.cn